courtois-neuromod/cneuromod_docs/source/DATASETS.md

 This dataset can be used to analyze learning or individual game-play styles, and can be investigated in conjunction with the fMRI dataset.

+## gamepad

+This dataset contains the data acquired for the validation study of the CNeuromod videogame controller.
+The CNeuromod videogame controller is a custom-built fully fiber-optic MRI controller, designed by the Courtois-Neuromod team and described in [Harel et al. (2023)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0290158).
+The `gamepad` dataset thus contains the MRI and behavioral data acquired on 4 participants (`sub-01`, `sub-02`, `sub-03` and `sub-06`) during a simple cued-response task in which the participants were instructed to press the various controller buttons for short and long durations (5 blocs of 10 trials per condition).

+Each subject performed 8 sessions of two runs.
+4 of these sessions were performed in the MRI scanner with our MRI-compatible videogame controller, and are accompanied by BOLD recordings.
+The 4 other sessions were performed in the mock MRI scanner with a [commercially available SNES controller](https://lyonsden.net/innext-usb-game-controller-review/), and served as a reference for our validation study.
+The mock and MRI sessions are alterned, and the starting order (mock or MRI first) was balanced across subjects.
+For the MRI sessions, the behavioral data can be found in the `*_events.tsv` files stored in the `func` folder.
+For the mock sessions, they can be found in the `beh` folder instead.

 ## shinobi

 This dataset contains about 10h of gameplay on the videogame Shinobi III The Return of the Ninja Master, for N=4 participants (`sub-01`, `sub-02`, `sub-04` and `sub-06`).
-Participants used a custom-built fully fiber-optic MRI controller, designed by the team and described in [Harel et al. (2022)](https://psyarxiv.com/m2x6y/).
+Participants used the CNeuromod videogame controller described in [Harel et al. (2023)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0290158).
 In each run, participants played 3 levels in cycles and always in the same order.
 These levels were selected in the game to have fairly homogeneous core game mechanics (see the [Sega documentation](https://sega.fandom.com/wiki/Shinobi_III:_Return_of_the_Ninja_Master) for more details on game structure):
  * `Level-1` corresponded to round 1 of the original game, "Zeed's Resurrection".
 It included one mini-boss and one boss fight.
  * `Level-4` corresponded to the beginning of round 4 of the original game, "Destruction".
 It included no mini-boss or boss fight.
  * `Level-5` corresponded to the beginning of round 5 of the original game, "Electric demon".
 It included one mini-boss fight and no boss fight.